harshita2201301024/obsidian/data/Daily Notes/2024/July/22-July-2024-Monday.md

 Do Brush
 Get Ready and go to the gym at 5:45 AM

-Clone Delegation - 1
+Clone Delegation - 1 - 4 Hours
-Payment Success Screen on Revoke and Add Smart POA - 2 Public POA Page - 3
+Payment Success Screen on Revoke and Add Smart POA - 2 - 6 Hours Public POA Page - 3
 Update Each and Every Ticket - 4
 Change Search API - 5
 Back Button is not working properly - 6

-4.
-5. Refactor Whole Code - 14
-6.
-7. Responsiveness - 12
-8. Change Behaviour from dashboard after having a discussion with Chandra - 10
-9. Some Issue from backoffice approval - 11
-10.
-11. sorting not working on two fields - 9
-12. Investor inbox will receive notification - 7
+Investor inbox will receive notification - 7
-13. Remove Code from request delegation - 8
+Remove Code from request delegation - 8 sorting not working on two fields - 9
+Change Behaviour from dashboard after having a discussion with Chandra - 10 Some Issue from backoffice approval - 11 Responsiveness - 12
-14. Sanity of whole application - 13
+Sanity of whole application - 13
+Refactor Whole Code - 14